Skip to main content

 The Basics

-Before you start editing a page, you might want to take a moment to review how to log on and navigate to your content, use the editing ribbon and undo mistakes.
+Before you start editing a page, take a moment to review how to log on and navigate to your content, use the editing ribbon and undo mistakes.

 Logging on